muellermichel/Hybrid-Fortran/README.md

 Why Hybrid Fortran?
 -------------------
-Experiences with [OpenACC](http://www.openacc-standard.org/) have shown that it is not well suited for the challenges presented in a physical package as defined in [1].
+Experiences with [OpenACC](http://www.openacc-standard.org/) have shown that it is not well suited to port a so called 'physical core' as defined in [1].
 The main issue is a decrease in CPU performance because of increased cache misses when using loop structures suitable for GPGPU back on the CPU.
-Additionally, storage order abstraction is a big missing feature in the OpenACC standard, thus creating lots of additional code when trying to keep it performant on both CPU and GPU.
-For this reason, Hybrid Fortran supports multiple loop structures (abstracted using the `@parallelRegion` directive).
+Additionally, storage order abstraction is a big missing feature in the OpenACC standard, thus creating lots of additional code when trying to keep it performant on both CPU and GPU (since these architectures often need different storage orders to be efficient).
+For this reason, Hybrid Fortran supports multiple loop structures (abstracted using the `@parallelRegion` directive) as well as multiple storage orders (defined once per symbol and subroutine using the `@domainDependant` directive - your computational code can be left alone).
+Additionally, compiler based approaches make debugging typically rather difficult - in case of OpenACC, in the best case you will debug automatically created C code, in the worst case PTX instructions.
+Hybrid Fortran uses a 1-to-1 mapping of your codebase to Fortran 90 code - this enables you to debug in a familiar language and with

-Hybrid Fortran then is part of a new approach for porting large legacy codebases to hybrid CPU+GPGPU support with high performance requirements:

-1. Port a small but representative sample code to GPGPU, using the endorsed tools that let you keep your legacy code as much as possible while meeting your performance expectations.
-Such tools currently include CUDA C, CUDA Fortran and OpenACC.

-2. Evaluate the required code changes as well as the performance of the approach and choose what gets you there the closest.

-3. Spend somewhere between 10%-30% of your time budget on a preprocessor and/or framework that automates as much of the required code changes as possible.
-Your user code should resemble as closely as possible the original CPU optimized code, in order to decrease subsequent portation time and to keep the CPU version at the same performance.

-4. Port your codebase according to the syntax devised in (3).

-5. Integrate your codebase into your production environment.

-Hybrid Fortran has the potential to speed up the portation of your physical packages massively.
-It allows you to profit from lots of work that has gone into porting Japan's next generation weather model.
-More precisely, it will remove much of your burden in step (1), (2), (3) and (5), allowing you to concentrate on the really interesting problems, such as carving out the last 30% of your super computers.
-Please note that it may still make sense to adapt the framework to your specific needs in step (3).
-At [Typhoon Computing](http://typhooncomputing.com) we have the kind of know-how that will make this whole process as smooth as possible for you.
-But of course we very much invite to adapt this framework with your in house team - and we're always glad about pull requests.
+[1]: 'Physical core' here means code for high performance computations where the data access dependencies are orthogonal to the parallelized dimensions, resulting in 'loose loops' being optimal on the CPU - as opposed to dynamical packages with general stencil dependencies and tight loops being used on all architectures.

 Example
 -------